 ‘Tis the season to be jolly—and to be amazed by fun energy stats!

-Did you know that 99 nuclear reactors produce 20% of our country’s electricity each year?
+Did you know that 94 nuclear reactors produce around 20% of our country’s electricity each year?

-They also make up about 60% of America’s carbon-free electricity.
+They also make up more than half of America’s carbon-free electricity.

 But, if you really want to turn heads this holiday season keep this stat in your ugly sweater: